esotericpig/jeso/README.md

 For one example, it can be used for moving the mouse and pasting in text.

-It can automate tedious tasks that a website/program has not implemented yet, such as inputting a CSV file into a website, row by row.
+- It can automate tedious tasks that a website/program has not implemented yet, such as inputting a CSV file into a website, row by row.

-It can also be used for automating tedious tasks in games, such as moving your character to a place to fish and then moving your character home to dump the fish.
+- It can be used for automating tedious tasks in games, such as moving your character to a place to fish and then moving your character home to dump the fish.

-It can also be used for testing/QAing your desktop applications.
+- It can be used for testing/QAing your desktop applications.

 Example usage: